-The company's available funds and equity as of December 31, 2024 are not deemed to be sufficient to cover the liquidity needed to conduct the identified possible activities for the next 12 months.
+The company's available funds and equity as of March 31, 2025 are not deemed to be sufficient to cover the liquidity needed to conduct the identified possible activities for the next 12 months.
 Financing risk continues to be high as a result of the current financial climate and geopolitical turmoil.
 The Board of Directors continuously reviews the company's long-term financing to ensure its continued progress.
-Existing projects can be reprioritized as an option to ensure future operations.
+Possible financing opportunities are identified.